invertase/react-native-firebase-docs/v3.0.0/admob/banner.md

 ### onAdFailedToLoad

 Called when an ad request failed.
-See [Error Codes](version /admob/error-codes).
+See [Error Handling](version /admob/error-handling).

 | Type | Default |
 | --------- | ------- |